 As part of the coordination, she standardized recipes to serve 700 plates, and worked with Whole Foods and other purveyors to obtain the needed ingredients.

 Additionally, Lu assisted with preparation and coordination of other various events including Fall Creek Vineyards Annual Grape Stomp 2009 and 2010, Austin Community College’s 35th Anniversary and worked catering private events.

 MEDIA, BLOG, AND VIDEOS

 Lu has much of what she does available at www.evolutionaryeats.com.
 Evolutionary Eats includes photos, tips and tricks, a downloadable shopping list, recipes and more.
 Lu adds to the website on a regular basis so check back often.
 You can also learn much of what Lu teaches her clients on her YouTube channel, Lu4evolutionaryeats.

-Lu currently works as a beer and wine sales specialist and the best grocery chain in Texas, HEB.
+Lu currently works as a beer and wine sales specialist at the best grocery chain in Texas, HEB.
 Along with handing out samples of phenomenal wine or hunting down that perfect bottle of Cabernet, she assists with teaching classes at the store every few months.
 Her vast food and beverage knowledge has lead to a reputation of knowing where everything is located and how to use everything.
 In addition Lu continues to bake for her gluten sensitive clients.
 Suffering from a wheat allergy, Lu says her products are “entirely selfish” and fulfill her desire for baked goodies.
 A permanent kitchen for Evolutionary Eats is in the works, and will assist up and coming food businesses with a sustainable, fully equipped commercial kitchen.
 She currently lives in Austin, Texas with her two cats, Buzz and Domino.